 Create a Website Account - Manage notification subscriptions, save form progress and more.

 There will be no pedestrian access from one side of the project to the other.
 Due to safety concerns, the City of Everett will not be providing a path down the ravine.
-On the Mukilteo side of the bridge, we tentatively plan to provide access along the closed portion of Mukilteo Blvd and Mukilteo Lane to facilitate pedestrian and bicycle connections to and from the Mt Baker railroad crossing and Edgewater Beach Park.
+We have plans to provide access along the closed portion of W Mukilteo Blvd and Mukilteo Lane on the Mukilteo side of the project, to allow pedestrians and bicyclists to access the Mt.
+Baker crossing.
+Click here to view a map of the construction area.

 Show All Answers

 There is no economically feasible way to keep the bridge partially open while we rebuild it.
 The same geography that makes this bridge an essential neighborhood transportation link also makes a detour unavoidable.
-You can view maps of the general detour route and school detour route when the bridge will be closed during construction, as well as a preliminary map of the construction area.
+You can view maps of the general detour route and school detour route when the bridge will be closed during construction.
 Common driving trips will take 5 to 15 minutes longer during the closure, based on your origin and destination.

 We know closing the bridge will affect many daily routes and travel patterns, and we will ask for your patience during construction so we can strengthen our transportation system against seismic events and provide better multimodal travel options along Mukilteo Blvd.